Understanding what student actions trigger the completion of each lesson type helps you review analytics with more clarity.

 A static date and time stamp based on the time the student completed the course (see “Course completion” above).

-For most content types (Text Lesson, Embedded content, etc.), a lesson will be marked as complete as soon as the first time the lesson page loads.
-We will review the specifics for each lesson type in the related articles.
+For most content types (Text Lesson, Embedded content, etc.), a lesson will be marked as complete in the Database (and in Salesforce, if you have this integrated) as soon as the first time the lesson page loads.
+We will review the specifics for each lesson type in the related articles: